peterbenoit/uspk-cart/docs/prompt.prompt.md

-For our interactions, please provide responses without code blocks.
+For our interactions, please put code in the appropriate file, not in the chat window.

 You are causing me to hit rate limits with your verbose verbiage.